Hazel Hunkins Hallinan: Personal life

 Soon after her last release from prison, Hunkins met her future husband, Charles Thomas Hallinan (d.
 1971), at a pacifist meeting where he was a speaker.
 They married in the late 1920s and had four children, Nancy, Joyce, Timothy and Mark.

 Later life

 Hunkins Hallinan died from respiratory failure at her home, 15B Belsize Park Gardens, Belsize Park, in north London on May 17, 1982, aged 91.
 She was buried at Mountainview Cemetery in her hometown of Billings, Montana, next to her husband and parents.

 Hazel Hunkins Hallinan's papers, alongside those of the Six Point Group, are deposited at the Women's Library at LSE.
+The Women's Library collection also holds an oral history interview with Hunkins-Hallinan, recorded by Brian Harrison, in February 1975, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Hunkins Hallinan talks about the work of Teresa Billington-Greig, and discusses the formation of the Married Women's Association growing out of the Six Point Group, including the differences in opinion which prevented their amalgamation.